 The other four programs from grades 6-12 provide the actual experience to travel to Japan and reinforce the concept of Different Perspectives introduced and taught in the Japan in a Suitcase programs.
 JASH sends six 11-year old Junior Ambassadors to Fukuoka, Japan each summer to interact with 225 other 11-year old peers from over 40 countries in the

 At the high school level, Japan Day, held twice a year, has given public and private high school students an opportunity to gain hands-on experiences with various Japanese cultural activities, such as flower arranging, calligraphy, abacus, bonsai, paper crafts, bon dance, tea ceremony and kimono wearing.
 This program reinforces teachers' classroom lessons.
 The Japan Wizards Competition is a statewide academic team competition that tests high school students on different aspects of Japan, such as geography, transportation, economy, food, education, sports, popular culture, history, religion, culture and language.
 The students who participate in this competition develop learning skills in research, personal responsibility, teamwork and operating under pressure.
 They also gain an understanding of the concept of Different Perspectives by studying and preparing for the competition.
-A total of five winning teams are awarded a one-week trip to Japan to experience in real life what they studied in preparation for the competition and what they learned in the classroom
+A total of four winning teams are awarded a one-week trip to Japan to experience in real life what they studied in preparation for the competition and what they learned in the classroom